Ghosts of Gotham

 A John Held Jr. illustration for Life magazine, 1927.
 (Library of Congress)

-Peter Arno went behind the scenes at a posh nightclub (a setting Arno was very familiar with)…
+Peter Arno went behind the scenes at a posh nightclub (a familiar setting for Arno)…

 Helen Hokinson found confusion at the elections…